 The self-explanatory shriek is indicative of physical pain.
 If your guinea pig makes this sound it is important to decipher the cause, so that you can avoid it in the future.

 These are just a few of the most common guinea pig sounds.
-Each guinea pig communicates in a slightly different way, so the best way to understand your pet will always be the simplest: paying attention to their body language and listening to these social creatures.
+Each piggy communicates in a slightly different way, so the best way to understand your pet will always be the simplest: paying attention to their body language and listening to these social creatures.

 Do you talk to your guinea pig?
 What kind of sounds do they make?
 Tell us in the comments below!